 Responsive web design is way to build websites that allows the site to adapt the layout of the content to accommodate the user device.
 This is accomplished using CSS media queries and a fluid grid concept.
 To learn more about why this is an important consideration in developing a new site, please see our article “What is Responsive Design?“

-With Google’s upcoming algorithm change (April 21, 2015), there is a lot of discussion about what it means to have a mobile-friendly site.
+With Google’s algorithm change (April 21, 2015), having a mobile-friendly website is no longer optional.
+But what does that mean?
 In the most basic terms, mobile-friendly means that a website detects the screen size of the user and delivers the site’s content in an optimized way for that screen size.
 In website development and SEO circles, it was a running joke for years.
 Each year (starting WAY back) as the experts made their predictions for the upcoming year, they would call the next year, “The Year of Mobile.”
 They predicted its stronghold on internet traffic a little early, several times.
 Well, it is finally here.
 With internet traffic moving increasingly onto mobile devices, having a mobile plan and a mobile-friendly site is no longer a “nice to have.”
 To test your site’s mobile usability, use Google’s Mobile-Friendly Test.

 For more information on Google’s upcoming change, check out our recent post, Time to Commit to Mobile Usability.